 Case Study: Procter & Gamble’s Concentrated Detergents

-Sturdy packaging minimizes product damage during transit, reducing costs associated with returns and replacements.
+Sturdy packaging reduces damage during transit, minimizing costs from returns and replacements.

 Case Study: Amazon’s Frustration-Free Packaging